 Today I have an awesome guest post for you from Stephanie with Mama Minimalist.
 She and I share a lot of similar beliefs when it comes to our kids and the Christmas season and she has some great things to consider before wrapping all your presents this year!
 Bare feet pitter-pattering down the hall.
 Pig piles in Mommy and Daddy’s bed, then bear hugs and wet smooches.
 High-pitched squeals and cheeky grins – all amidst the backdrop of a twinkling Christmas tree, no less.
 These are what parents’ dreams are made of.

 *This post contains affiliate links through which I may make a commission.
 All thoughts and opinions are my own.

 Mothers and fathers alike desire happy children and that’s why, on Christmas morning, they pile gifts underneath the tree.
 Indeed, for both the religious and the secular, the essence of Christmas is joy and love.
-Offering gifts has become the prominent means to express these ideals.
+Offering gifts has become a prominent means to express these ideas.

 Consider last year’s Christmas at my house, when my oldest daughter was almost three years old.
 Ani awoke to quite a spectacle: boxes wrapped in shiny bows overflowed the space underneath the tree and spilled into the hallway.
 There were presents from my husband and me, of course, and there were dozens from each set of grandparents.
 There were many more still more from her great-grandmother, aunts and uncles.